 FFS Surgery – Comprehensive No-scar approach to forehead reconstruction and hairline feminization

 Within the upper third of the face, the two main elements to focus on are the forehead and the hairline.
-As we know, the hairline may have gender markers, especially regarding the shape; so we generally see hairlines with the typical M-pattern in males (often a result of recession in the “peaks”) and more homogeneous and rounded format in females (See Figure).
+The hairline may have gender markers, especially regarding the shape; so we generally see hairlines with the typical M-pattern in males (often a result of recession in the “peaks”) and more homogeneous and rounded format in females (See Figure).
+Read more about what makes a feminine hairline.
 In our experience, we have observed a significant number of patients who would further enhance their overall forehead reconstruction results if an improvement in the hairline shape was also performed.

 Unfortunately, currently it is common practice for many FFS surgeons to lower the hairline, aimed at reducing the height of the forehead by advancing the scalp.
 This is based on the false belief that female foreheads are shorter than males when, in fact, our clinical experience and investigative research by Alexandra Hamer of Virtualffs.co.uk have proven quite the opposite to be true.
 According to Ms. Hamer´s thesis based on her analysis, “The average length of the female forehead, proportionally speaking, is actually higher than that of the average male.”